JGarza4903/Kickstarter-Analysis/Kickstarter Challenge/Written_Report_Template.md

 2. Goal Range
 3. Subcategories

 To view the tabular data of this analysis please click [Here](https://github.com/JGarza4903/Kickstarter-Analysis/blob/main/Kickstarter%20Challenge/Resources/Goal_Data.png).
-Otherise, please see the visua below.
+Otherise, please see the visual below.

 ![Outcome vs Goal](https://github.com/JGarza4903/Kickstarter-Analysis/blob/main/Kickstarter%20Challenge/Resources/Outcome_vs_Goal.png)

+**I ran into a couple challenges trying to gather data using the _COUNTIF_ formula, I wasn't putting enough information to narrow my search. nce I realized I was only adding one filter into the parameters it became more clear and the more practice makes perfect.**

 ### Challenges and Difficulties Encountered